In Depth Baby Product Reviews Led by a Pediatrician

 Maximum Volume

-The maximum volume of a monitor can be important, especially for deep-sleeping parents or those unlikely to wake up when their baby cries.
-While some parents will slumber in light sleep, alerting to a sneeze a block away, some parents will sleep very deeply and could miss cries if the volume on a monitor is too low.
+The maximum monitor volume can be important, especially for deep-sleeping parents or those unlikely to wake up when their baby cries.
+While some parents may slumber in light sleep, alerting to a sneeze a block away, some parents will sleep very deeply and could miss cries if the volume on a monitor is too low.
 We measure the maximum decibels of each monitor at full volume using the same crying bay loop.

-We tested the maximum volume and sound clarity of each monitor, including an assessment of how well the sound activation and noise cancellation features work.
+We tested each monitor's maximum volume and sound clarity, including an assessment of how well the sound activation and noise cancellation features work.
+Credit: Abriah Wofford

 Sound Clarity

 The clarity or quality of the sound might be one of the most important aspects of a monitor.
-If the sound coming from the nursery is hard to decipher, then it isn't as useful as monitors that provide realistic sounds akin to being in the room.
-We look for units that allow you to hear clearly the nuances of what is happening in the room.
-If the baby's cries sound robotic or tinny, it could be hard to determine how urgent the need is for you to respond.
+If the sound from the nursery is hard to decipher, it isn't as useful as monitors that provide realistic sounds that mimic being in the room with your baby.
+We look for units that let you hear the nuances of what is happening in the room clearly.
+If the baby's cries sound robotic or tinny, it can be hard to determine how urgent it is for you to respond.

-The monitors with the best sound clarity with the Eufy S340, Owlet Dream Duo 2, Cubio Ai, and Nest Cam.
+The monitors with the best sound clarity are the Owlet Dream Duo 2, Cubio Ai, and Nest Cam.
 These monitors provide sound that best aligns with the sounds in the nursery, leaving no doubt on the baby's level of cries or need for attention.
 The lowest performing options were the VTech VM819 and the Wyze Cam v3.
-The VTech had a lot of robot and mechanical noises with an inability to hear the words on the song playing during testing.
+The VTech had a lot of robot and mechanical noises, and it was unable to hear the words on the song during testing.
 The Wyze Cam v3 had a lot of fuzz and static with “shower-like” sounds in the background.
 So, even though we could tell what song was playing, we couldn't really hear the lyrics.
 It isn't a huge surprise that a security camera with less concern about sound wouldn't perform well in this test.
 The VM819 was a bigger disappointment since it is designed for baby monitoring, and the VTech sound-only monitors were better.

 Background Noise Reduction

-The top performers with quiet parent units while in use were the Babysense MaxView, HelloBaby HB6550, and the Owlet Dream Duo 2.
-Each creates an almost silent or silent monitoring experience when the baby is silent and not crying.
+The top performers with quiet parent units while in use were the HelloBaby HB6550 and the Owlet Dream Duo 2.
+Each creates an almost-silent or silent monitoring experience when the baby is quiet and not crying.
 The loudest monitors when the baby was silent were the Infant Optics DXR-8, Nanit Pro, VTech VM819, and the Wyze Cam V3 (which had a lot of strange static).

 Sound Activation